Verifi Smart Home Safe

 When a safe contains both biometric and keypad access it sometimes means the manufacturer doesn’t have a lot of faith in the scanner.
-That’s not the case with this home safe.
+That’s not the case with this premium pick best home safe.
 This is a professional grade fingerprint ID device that won’t let you down.

 - Weight22.9 pounds

 The scanner is first rate and provides security above and beyond the simple 4 digit code

 All your interactions with this home safe can be conducted via the Smart Safe LCD screen

 Built tough using high grade steel and tamper proof/pry proof hinges

 The scanner occasionally rejects valid fingerprints unless perfectly positioned

 Adir 0.5 Cubic Home Safe

 The keypad access code on the Adir home safe is completely customizable and can be changed as often as you like and the LCD display keeps you up to date on battery status as well as telling you if the safe is locked or unlocked.

 Unless you’re in need of somewhere to store the Hope Diamond, the Adir Home Safe should be the best home safe for firearms.
 Bolt it to the floor and you’ll have a safe box for your family treasure that will stand the test of time, stand up to fires and floods and ensure the kids never accidentally gain access to your firearms.